book title

 Prefer eBooks?

-The prequel story: “Christmas Magic”
+A prequel story: “Christmas Magic”

 It’s been under the credenza for so long that it can barely remember what the world outside looks like.
 Two years before the events of Magic’s Key, the eponymous key ventures into the wider world on a beautiful white Christmas.